CookieJon/vue2-dragula-demo/README.md

 })
 ```

-Tip: Please add one or more examples showcasing this effect ;)
+Tip: Please help add one or more examples showcasing some nice style response or transition effects ;)

 ### Configuring dragula options